createwithflow/FlowCommonWeb/README.md

 # Common Files for Web
 **When you export a Flow project to HTML, React, or anything Web-related, Flow includes a set of helper classes and extensions that help manage and control your animations.
-This page provides and overview and a link to each of these files.**
+This page provides an overview and a link to each of these files.**

 A major goal behind our efforts here at Flow is to produce the cleanest code possible.
 For any platform, this means conforming to industry standards.
 For Web, in particular, it means staying away from 3rd party libraries and adopting the future of natively supported cross-browser animations - a.k.a the [Web Animations API](https://developer.mozilla.org/en-US/docs/Web/API/Web_Animations_API) (WAAPI).